fda506/Learning/README.md

-# Learning
+# Readme

-This repository is where the code I create while learning is stored
+This repository for code I have created while working through the book C++ programming in easy steps